harprit/hello-aws-apig-lambda/README.md

 # hello-aws-apig-lambda
-Invoking AWS Lambda via API Gateway using AWS SAM for the configuration.
+Invoking AWS Lambda via API Gateway using AWS SAM templates for configuration and gluing.